mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 ## Enable SSL on the Transport Network

-The Transport Network is the network between nodes within a cluster (or between clusters).
+:question: The Transport Network is the network between nodes within a cluster (or between clusters).
 On a single-node cluster you do not need this.
 On a production cluster you WILL need this.

 <details>